datalex42/Dataquest-A-Collection-of-Data-Science-Projects/README.md

 - [X] Project: Investigating Fandango Movie Ratings (completed on 02/21/24)
 - [X] Project: Finding the Best Markets to Advertise In (completed on 03/04/24)
-- [ ] Project: Mobile App for Lottery Addiction
+- [X] Project: Mobile App for Lottery Addiction (completed on 03/11/24)
 - [ ] Section: Statistics Essentials and Advanced Statistics
 - [ ] Neural Networks with Tensorflow